LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab04/Lab4Instructions.md

 ### Publishing to citstudent

-- Use FileZilla to upload the folders containing your web sites to citstudent.
+- Use FileZilla to upload a folder named *Lab4*, containing your web site, to citstudent.
-  - Create a lab3 folder with two sub-folders, one for part 1 and one for part 2.
-Name them to reflect the content of your web page and web site.
-- Record the URL (web addresses) of your two home pages so that you can enter them on Moodle.
+- Record the URL of your home page so that you can enter it on Moodle.

 ## Reference